 a peek into far greater scandalous activities leading to a criminal court case situation multiply proven to have wrongfully prosecuted and misled an empanelled courtroom Jury away-from clear and convincing evidence verdict of a ‘justifiable homicide’ where a wealthy car collector who was also a ‘homosexual pedophile stalker’ was ‘wrongfully murdered’.”

 For all the reasons stated above, the murder was not a justifiable homicide and there is no evidence that Mr. Baldwin was a pedophile stalker.
-Collin takes evidence of how Mark manipulated Crossan, embellishes it with his own imagination and tries to pass it off as a “fact.”
+Collin takes information about how Mark manipulated Crossan, embellishes it with his own imagination, and tries to pass it off as a “fact.”
 He applies a familiar theme relating to conspiracies: tell a lie that is linked to an abhorrent crime then hope that it taints the victim so that the lie is believed.